Nevzat Tarhan

-Kaşif Nevzat Tarhan (born 7 July 1952) is a Turkish psychiatrist and Psychological warfare expert and neuropsychology expert.
+Kaşif Nevzat Tarhan (born 7 July 1952) is a Turkish psychiatrist, psychological warfare and neuropsychology expert.

 Life

 He was born in Merzifon in 1952.

 He completed his education at Kuleli Military High School in 1969 and graduated from Istanbul University's Cerrahpaşa Medical School in 1975.
 Following his internship at GATA (Gülhane Military Medical Academy), he worked in Cyprus and Bursa garrisons at various military medical institutions.
 In 1982, he became a specialist psychiatrist at GATA.
 After serving as a specialist at Erzincan and Çorlu Hospitals, he was appointed assistant professor in 1988 and associate professor in 1990 at GATA Haydarpaşa.
 He was promoted to colonel in 1993 and became a professor in 1996.

 Between 1996 and 1999, he worked as a faculty member at Yüzüncü Yıl University and as an expert at the Forensic Institution.
 He retired voluntarily and took the representation of the "Memory Center of America" in Turkey in 1998.

 Turkish mob boss Sedat Peker claimed that Nevzat Tarhan is a psychological warfare consultant to SADAT.

 He has been the chairman of the board of NPİSTANBUL, Turkey's first neuropsychiatry hospital, and is also the founding rector of Üsküdar University.

 He has authored more than 100 publications, 31 of which are international.
 He speaks English and German.
 He is married and has two children.